-Risk exposure: A significant asset to be compromised by terrorist activity leading to loss of supply, contamination and/or pollution business processes and operations.
+Risk exposure: A significant asset to be compromised by terrorist activity leading to loss of supply, contamination and/or pollution.

 Control/mitigation: A risk-based protection of assets in line with the Security and Emergency Measures Direction (SEMD) and close liaison with the Centre for the Protection of National Infrastructure (CPNI), regional counter terrorist units, local agencies and emergency services.